tompetersen/threshold-crypto/README.md

     ...             pi.receive_F_ij_value(F_ij)

 Ongoing each participant sends a share of his private secret value to every other participant SECRETLY.
 **Attention**: The library currently does NOT enforce this secrecy.
-Clients have to provide this functionality themselves somehow.
+Clients have to provide this functionality themselves.
 This is heavily important and the protocol does not fulfill its security guarantees otherwise (meaning it is completely broken).

     >>> for pi in participants: